Morganls23/techSmithSoftware/docs/PROD-LICENSE.md

 ## Using your DevOps User and Key

 When starting an image, you can provide your devops property file `~/.pingidentity/devops` or using the individual environment variables.

 >The examples provided for standalone and docker-compose are set up to use this property file by default.

-For more detail, run the `denv` to get your devops environment information.
+For more detail, run the `denv` to get your DevOps environment information.

 ### Example with docker run command